MdnAgency/magento-hyva-save-cart/README.md

+# DEPRECATED
+This hyva compatibility layer is not required anymore for [magento-save-cart](https://github.com/MdnAgency/magento-save-cart) extension since version 1.1.8

 # Hyva compatibility module for Magento2 Save Cart module

 This Open-Source module allows users to save their cart with a name and description.